 2. This is the best chance we have to prevent SCS from getting special

-school district status
+school district status, which would

 (a) permanently wall off the suburban kids from Memphis kids;